 The license is also what grants the service account access to Microsoft Groups and Teams, which in turn will allow the Keepit software to make the user a member of all Microsoft 365 Groups and Teams.
 This is vital because Keepit can only back up Microsoft 365 Groups and Teams that the service account is a part of.

 The following license plans give the Global admin access to Microsoft Groups and Teams: Microsoft 365 Business Basic; Microsoft 365 Business Standard; Microsoft 365 Apps for business; Microsoft 365 Apps for enterprise; Office 365 E1, E3, or E5; E4 (for anyone who purchased this plan prior to its retirement).
-For more information about license plans, see How do I get access to Microsoft Teams?
+For more info about license plans, see How do I get access to Microsoft Teams?

 The service account must also have a license for the backup of Public Folders.
 (One of the licenses mentioned above.)

-- Grant the service account Owner level permissions
+(Optional) Grant the service account Owner level permissions

 If you want to back up Public Folders, ensure that the service account has Owner level permissions on all folders.